k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/03_create_a_web_service.md

 An exposed Fabric Web Service enables you to access specific data attributes stored in Fabric using input parameter/s and the relevant structured response like JSON, XML or CSV.

-Fabric Studio supports defining a Web Service function, saving it to the project file and deploying it to the Fabric Server.
-A Web Service is a Java function.
+Fabric Studio supports defining a Java Web Service function, saving it to the project file and deploying it to the Fabric Server.

+Fabric provides also a UI utility - [Graphit](/articles/15_web_services_and_graphit/17_Graphit\01_graphit_overview.md) - which can be used to design web services in a user-friendly interface and requires minimal coding.

 ### How Do I Create a New Web Service?

-The following steps discuss how a new Web Service is created and include options for generating parts of code automatically:
+The following steps discuss how a new Java based Web Service is created and include options for generating parts of code automatically:

 <studio>